anonaddy/anonaddy/README.md

 This should be the only line for smtp.

-Then add this these lines to the bottom:
+Then add these lines to the bottom of the file:

 ```cf
 anonaddy unix - n n - - pipe